OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 :date: 2020-07-30

-Tungsten Fabric Role and Resource-Based Access (RBAC) Overview
+OpenSDN Role and Resource-Based Access (RBAC) Overview
 --------------------------------------------------------------

-Tungsten Fabric supports role and resource-based access control (RBAC) with API operation-level access control.
+OpenSDN supports role and resource-based access control (RBAC) with API operation-level access control.

 The RBAC implementation relies on user credentials obtained from